EyDarky/clear-ico-cache/README.md

 # clear-ico-cache
- A script to clear the icon cache of Windows 10 or 8.1
+ Warning!
+Do NOT run the Script on Windows 8.1 or lower.
+Otherwise problems can occur.